 The Steps You Take

 Your steps may be different depending on your situation.
-Ideally, you are taking this course as part of a cohort — a group made up of local 100% Community initiative participants.
+Ideally, you are taking this course as part of a cohort — a group made up of local 100% New Mexico initiative participants.
 You may be the co-community organizer, action team leader or member.
 This is ideal, as you can discuss the course and all the information presented with people you’ll be collaborating with.
-However, you might be taking this course because you wish to start a 100% Community initiative and today, you are a solo champion seeking to recruit stakeholders.
+However, you might be taking this course because you wish to start a 100% New Mexico initiative and today, you are a solo champion seeking to recruit stakeholders.
 Either way, the following steps enrich your learning experience and prepare you for Lesson 4: Act.

 Visit the Virtual Innovation Center.
 We provide you with links to innovations in all ten key family-serving sectors.
 These innovations include a menu of various projects, from across the state, nation and globe to consider implementing.
 The projects identified are designed to strengthen family health, safety and learning systems, and support your local 100% Community innovation.